swcarpentry/DEPRECATED-boot-camps/shell/Readme.md

 program, like many programs, take a lot of arguments.
 But how do we know what the options are to particular commands?

+The first way to get a quick overview is to use the `--help` argument to a command.
+Not all commands support this, but it's standard practice for well-written command-line programs (something to keep in mind if/when you write your own command-line programs).
+Usually `--help` will give a brief overview of what the commonly used arguments do.
+But to get a more detailed explanation of how to use a command one typically finds more in the "manpage" (short for "manual page").

 Most commonly used shell programs have a manual.
 You can access the manual using the `man` program.
 Try entering: